Best Hydroquinone Over the Counter: Top 7 Hydroquinone Products

 Overall, it's a solid, potent hydroquinone cream but with one big downside: we wouldn't recommend this if you have oily, acne-prone skin.
 It contains mineral oil and whereas it doesn't go on too heavy, it can make oily skin feel even oilier.
 For dry skin types, though, this one works!

 If you're looking for a strong bleaching serum that's packed with complementary ingredients and priced at an affordable price tag, this is it.
-Image Skin Care has a great line of lightening products and their Intense Bleaching Serum is one of the best for intense brightening.
+A true and tried classic, Porcelain's Skin Whitening Serum is one of the best hydroquinone over the counter products for intense brightening.

 Just keep in mind that this is actually "intense" and not ideal for sensitive skin.
-Not only does it contain the maximum concentration that's allowed for over the counter hydroquinone - 2% - but it combines that with natural skin lighteners like Azelaic Acid, Licorice Root Extract and Citric Acid.
+Not only does it contain the maximum concentration that's allowed for over the counter hydroquinone - 2% - but it combines that with natural skin lighteners like Kojic Acid, Licorice Root Extract and Mulberry Extract.

 This combination of ingredients is potent - but can also be harsh on your skin, especially if you tend toward dry, sensitive skin to begin with.
 So use very little, let your skin get used to it, nurture your skin with nourishing oils and moisturizers, and most importantly: never forget to wear sunscreen when you're going out.

-If you've used AHAs before - whether in skin care products or in a chemical peel - and you know your skin can handle higher concentrations, the Alpha Hydrox Spot Light Targeted Skin Lightener is a great choice.
+If you've used AHAs before - whether in skin care products or in a chemical peel - and you know your skin can handle higher concentrations, Alpha Skincare's Dual Action Skin Lightener is a great choice.

 It combines 2% hydroquinone with a whopping 10% glycolic acid, which helps hydroquinone absorb better, reveals new, lighter skin faster and even fights hyperpigmentation on its own.
 It also contains a heap of nourishing ingredients like Vitamin E to keep your skin from drying out.